 “Only those who will risk going too far can possibly find out how far one can go.” — T.S.
 Elliot

 That first quote is from my favorite PG essay in regards to how to solve the “money problem” that shadows human existence.
-Trading work intensity for fortune & more time seems fair if things end up working out.
+Trading work intensity for fortune & more time seems fair if things work out.
+But we kept working after the Caviar acquisition.
+The hunger never left.
+The restless need to grasp new life content itched deeper.

-Fashion Mews as our second chapter has been such an amazing journey.
-It challenged our creative sides and openness to explore.
-We traveled the world.
-It brought me closer to Melis, understanding how to support & love her not just as a wife, but as comrades-in-arms.
+Fashion Mews as our second startup chapter has been such an interesting journey of what we’ve nicknamed, “creative entrepreneuring.”
+It brought me closer to Melis, understanding how to support & love her not just as a wife, but as co-founders.
 We’ve grown together.